 Variations in sample temperatures leave the X-ray physics of XRF essentially unchanged.
 Regardless of environmental conditions, the Vanta™ XRF analyzer can provide reliable performance.
 The instrument can operate without thermal drift or performance deterioration in operating temperatures between -10 °C and 50 °C (14 °F–122 °F).2

 Samples can be measured at temperatures up to approximately 100 °C (212 °F) by Vanta analyzers without modification.
 At higher temperatures, the Prolene film that makes up part of the instrument window is susceptible to damage.
-An alternative face plate offered by Olympus for hot testing includes a Kapton window, enabling the instrument to measure samples up to 315 °C (600 °F).
+An alternative face plate offered by Evident for hot testing includes a Kapton window, enabling the instrument to measure samples up to 315 °C (600 °F).

 In terms of positive material identification, X-ray fluorescence is a powerful method.
 PMI can be performed quickly and confidently with its broad analytical capabilities and ease-of-use.
 It aids in the prevention of loss of production, and, most importantly, it can help prevent injuries or loss of life that may result from using the wrong component material.

 Limits of detection are affected by testing time, sample type, and the combination of interfering elements.
 These values are intended to be representative but may vary with samples and test conditions.
 They are provided simply as a guide.